LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

 ![pbft](https://user-images.githubusercontent.com/29580346/65639686-78241180-df9d-11e9-8a56-022ef2962b0d.png)

-1. NEW ROUND --> PRE-PREPARED
+1. NEW ROUND --> PRE-PREPARED (PROPOSAL/PRE-PREPARE phase)
     * Proposer collects transitions from txpool.
-    * Proposer generates a block proposal and broadcasts it to validators.
-It then enters the PRE-PREPARED state.
+    * Proposer generates a block proposal and broadcasts it to verifiers.
+It then enters the PRE-PREPARED state.<br/>
-    * Each validator enters PRE-PREPARED upon receiving the PRE-PREPARE message with the following conditions:
+      Each verifier enters PRE-PREPARED upon receiving the PRE-PREPARE message with the following conditions:
          *	Block proposal is from the valid proposer.
          *	Block header is valid.
-         *	Block proposal's sequence and round match the validator's state.
+         *	Block proposal's sequence and round match the verifier's state.

+2. PRE-PREPARED --> PREPARED: (PREPARE phase)
+   * Verifier broadcasts PREPARE message to other verifiers.
+   * Verifier received 2F + 1 of valid PREPARE messages to enter PREPARED state.<br/>
+     Valid messages conform to following condidtions:
+      * Messages are from valid Verifiers.
+      * Sequence and Round matched.
+      * BlockHash matched.

+3. PREPARED --> COMMITTED: (COMMIT phase)
+   * Verifier broadcasts COMMIT message to other verifiers.
+   * Verifier received 2F + 1 of valid COMMIT message to enter COMMITTED state.<br/>
+      * Messages are from valid Verifiers.
+      * Sequence and Round matched.
+      * BlockHash matched.

+ 4. COMMITTED --> SEAL COMMITTED: (SEAL phase)
+   * Verifier received 2F + + 1 commitments signatures to <strong>extraData</strong> and insert the block into blockchain.
+   * Verifier enter SEAL COMMITTED state when insertion succeeds.

+ 5. SEAL COMMITTED --> NEW ROUND: (NEXT ROUND phase)
+   * Verifiers calculate/pick a new proposer and starts a new round

+<h2>Round Change<h2/>
+Conditions will trigger round change:
+   * Round Change Timer Expires
+   * Invalid PREPARE Message
+   * Block Insertion Fails
+   * Catchup (not shown in picture above)

+ How Round Change works:
+   (TO BE CONTINUED)